 Lemon Raspberry Bread

-One of the things I love about this lemon raspberry loaf is how moist it is.
-Why point that before I mention how incredibly delicious it is?
-Because I don’t like a dry sweet bread that gets drier as the days go by.
+One of the things I love most about this lemon raspberry loaf is how moist it stays.
+A dry, sweet bread that only gets drier over time just doesn’t cut it for me.

 On a side note